orourkedd/effects-as-data/README.md

 };
 ```

 With effects-as-data, everything is tested declaratively.
-Also, all code is inherently testable so you never have to "figure out how to test it".
+All code is inherently testable so you never have to "figure out how to test it".

 ```js
 import { testFn, args } from "effects-as-data/test";